Ana Gabriela Aguilera Silva, Class of 2014

 Bachelor of Science in Business Administration, Business Management

 Colombo, Sri Lanka

-My name is Rishard Rheyas and I am a rising sophomore (second year) at Bucknell, currently majoring in Business Management and in the Bachelor of Science in Business Administration.
-I was born and raised in Colombo, Sri Lanka but I have studied abroad in India and been on a student exchange program in Germany prior to attending Bucknell University.
+My name is Rishard Rheyas and I am a rising junior (third year) at Bucknell, currently majoring in Global Management and in the Bachelor of Science in Business Administration.
+I was born in Colombo, Sri Lanka but I have studied abroad in India and been on a student exchange program in Germany prior to attending Bucknell University.
 I am so excited to be one of your international student assistants during international orientation.

-I am part of the Bucknell Business Leaders, South Asian Student Association and Amnesty International at Bucknell.
+I am part of the Bucknell Business Leaders and South Asian Student Association at Bucknell.
 I love watching and playing soccer.
 I am also a part of the Bucknell Soccer club, which is a lot of fun because we play throughout the year and we participate in tournaments and other friendly matches.
 One of my passions is meeting new people and you will be doing a lot of that during your 4 years here.
 College is one of the most important times in your life and you could really miss out if you do not take full advantage of this opportunity.
-I cannot stress on how many activities and opportunities will be available to you so please make sure you make the best of it.
+Last semester, my roommate and I started our own club, Seize the Day which encourages students to go outside their comfort zones and try new things....Skydiving anyone?

 Judy Anne Romero, Class of 2014